BDC Hamburger Icon

 Open row

-Business owners face an assortment of risks in running their companies, and those risks vary based on numerous factors.
-Business insurance helps to cover the financial costs of claims and lawsuits against your business.
+Business owners face an assortment of risks running their companies and those risks vary based on numerous factors.
+Business insurance helps cover the costly financial risks of claims and lawsuits against your business.
 However, it can be challenging to decide on the type and amount of business insurance to get.
-This guide answers some of the most common questions that owners of small and midsize businesses have about business insurance.
+This guide answers some of the most common questions owners have about business insurance.

 Who needs business insurance?